samuelkerstell/project-portfolio-4/README.md

   - As a Site User I can click on social links that I can follow the restaurant on various social media pages.

 ## Diagram
-I then created my diagram for the booking model I was going to use.
+I proceeded to create a diagram for the booking model I intended to utilize.
+This process provided me with a clearer understanding of the requirements for my models.

 ![Diagram](media/images/bookingmodel.png)